apache/pekko-persistence-jdbc/docs/src/main/paradox/configuration.md

 Configure `pekko-persistence`:

-- instruct akka persistence to use the `jdbc-journal` plugin,
+- instruct Apache Pekko persistence to use the `jdbc-journal` plugin,
-- instruct akka persistence to use the `jdbc-snapshot-store` plugin,
+- instruct Apache Pekko persistence to use the `jdbc-snapshot-store` plugin,

 Configure `slick`: